ruthchu/460minecraftcopy/README3.md

 Sky: (Ruth Chung)
-After Ben had set up the pipeline, I tweaked the sky fragment shader to make the sky look more natural.
+After Ben had set up the shaders, I tweaked the sky fragment shader to make the sky look more natural.
 Based on the height of the sun, the sky is first shaded with a base day or night color, and if the sun is rising or setting, the base color is an interpolation of the two.
-If the sun is setting or rising, based on the height, I color a variating area around the sun with either a sunset palette or a dusk palette.
-Ben had already noised these palettes, so I simply tweaked the amount of interpolation between them.
+If the sun is setting or rising, then I bring in the dusk and the sunset palette.
+When the sun rises, I first blend the dusk palette into the base sky color, as well as color only the area around the sun with the palette.
+As the sun rises, the color of the palette grows to fill the whole sky, as well as turns more opaque.
+Then, I blend that palette into the sunrise palette and do the reverse to get to a fully blue, daytime sky.

+I also added in stars during the night.
+I used 3D Worley noise (provided by Ben) to procedurally add stars to the base night sky color.

 Fog: (Ruth Chung)
+After Ben had set up the shaders, I tweaked the color of the fog so that it would match the color of the sky better.
+Rather than pass the lambert frag shader (which draws the fog) the sky color at that point, I decided to bring over the math I used to adjust the sky color, and use that to determine the color of the fog.
+I also made the fog color slightly transparent so it would blend into the sky better.